C2SM/DECREMENT/README.md

 ## How settings are prescribed

-The scripts are loading settings from different locations with the following priority: default < config < user settings.
-The defaults can come from `defaults.sh` or `Default_namelists/*`.
+The scripts are loading settings from different locations with the following priority: defaults < config < user settings.
+The defaults can come from the `defaults.sh` or anyting under `kk_part_name/Defaults`.
 The idea is that the `config` file hosts settings related to the simulation configuration (domain, physical parametrizations, etc) and must be located in the rot directory.
 It can either be a link to a stock configuration, e.g. `ln -sf simulation_configs/SIMULATION_EU_CORDEX_50km config`, or a personal configuration written from scratch.
 Finally the optional but almost always needed `user_settings` file, which must also be located in the root directory, hosts settings one wants to modify or even create and takes precedence over others.

 ## Changing arbitrary namelist parameters

 A design idea of DECREMENT is that parameters that users change most often have a corresponding environment variable defined either in `defaults.sh` or in the `config` file.
 For instance, `LM_NL_DT_C` is the time step for the coarse reslution domain.
-In order to be able to modify any parameter, the namelsts are generated in exported functions (see files in the `Default_namelists` directory).
+In order to be able to modify any parameter, the namelsts are generated in exported functions (see files in the `kk_part_name/Defaults` directory).
 These can be redefined either in the `config`or `user_settings` file and exported from there in order to take precedence over the default ones.
 This is tipically the way to go to modify the output streams.
 If this generates too much cluttering of these files, one can always source a custom file from inside them to keep a good level of readability.

 ## Basic usage